 Where can research at Augustana take you?

 Augustana's Physics faculty is immersed in research—both to stay on top of current events in the field—and to enhance learning opportunities for our students.
-The two most active research groups in the department are Particle Physics and Atomic, Molecular, and Optical Physics.
+The two most active research groups in the department are Particle Physics, Nuclear Physics and Atomic, Molecular, and Optical Physics.
 Both groups involve undergraduates throughout the year and employ multiple students during the summer months.
 Research is done at the College and around the country, including at the J.R.
-Macdonald Lab at Kansas State University, Fermi Lab in Chicago, the Deep Underground Lab in the Black Hills, and at Princeton University.
+Macdonald Lab at Kansas State University, Fermi Lab in Chicago, the Deep Underground Lab in the Black Hills, Princeton University, and Brookhaven National Laboratory.

 Particle Physics: The newest research area in the department is led by Dr. Drew Alton.
 He is an active collaborator at Fermi National Accelerator Laboratory.
 His research focuses on studies of the weak force, one of the four fundamental forces of nature.
 In this capacity, students have written analysis code to sort through the collision data recorded at FermiLab.

 In addition, he is laying the groundwork for collaborations on new experiments that would take place underground at Homestake Mine in Leeds, South Dakota.
 As part of this work, students have traveled to Princeton University to work on detector development for the proposed Dark Matter experiment.
 Dr. Alton has funding from Research Corporation, the National Science Foundation, and the state of South Dakota.